bestia-dev/QVS20/README.md

 1. only schema - is marked with [S]
 2. only rows - is marked with [R]
 3. full (schema+rows) - is marked with [T]
+4. sub_table schema - is marked with [U], but it cannot be a standalone file

 The marker helps the parser to early recognize the file and its content.
 The table name is short and is used to assert that the separate TableRows file and the TableSchema file are really from the same Table.